Actinopyga lecanora: Status

 This species is harvested commercially for food and traditional medicine in some parts of its range, and is of medium commercial importance.
 It is used in the production of bêche-de-mer in 13 different countries in the Western Central Pacific.
 In Papua New Guinea, it is subject to a minimum size limit of 15 cm if fresh and 15 cm if dry, as well as a designated fishing season between January 16 and September 30 to prevent overfishing.
 The IUCN lists its conservation status as data deficient.

+Aquaculture and early development

+This species has not been cultured at industrial scales, but a technique to produce its juvenile has been developed.
+This species has large ovary over 300 μm in diameter and lecithotrophic.
+Its planktonic larva rapidly settles into the benthic phase in 4-8 days after fertilization.